react-navigation/react-navigation/packages/react-native-tab-view/README.md

 A convenience wrapper around `<TabViewTransitioner />`

 It accepts the following props in addition to all the props accepted by `<TabViewTransitioner />` (except `render`),
+- `renderPager` - optional callback which renders a pager responsible for handling swipes
-- `renderHeader` - callback which renders a header, useful for a top tab bar
+- `renderHeader` - optional callback which renders a header, useful for a top tab bar
-- `renderFooter` - callback which renders a footer, useful for a bottom tab bar
+- `renderFooter` - optional callback which renders a footer, useful for a bottom tab bar
 - `renderScene` - callback which renders a single scene
 - `lazy` - whether to load tabs lazily when you start switching

-### `<TabViewPage />`
+### `<TabViewPagerPan />`

-Container component for individual pages
+Pager component based on `PanResponder`

 It accepts the following props,
-- `renderScene` - callback which receives the current scene and returns a React Element
 - `swipeEnabled` - whether to enable swipe gestures
-- `style` - style object (default is `TabViewPage.StyleInterpolator.forHorizontal(props)`)
+- `swipeDistanceThreshold` - minimum swipe distance to trigger page switch
+- `swipeVelocityThreshold` - minimum swipe velocity to trigger page switch
+- `children` - React Element(s) to render

+### `<TabViewPagerScroll />`

+Pager component based on `ScrollView` (default on iOS)

+It accepts the following props,
+- `swipeEnabled` - whether to enable swipe gestures
+- `children` - React Element(s) to render

+### `<TabViewPagerAndroid />`

+Pager component based on `ViewPagerAndroid` (default on Android)

+It accepts the following props,
+- `swipeEnabled` - whether to enable swipe gestures
+- `children` - React Element(s) to render

 ### `<TabBar />`